Gelora 10 November Stadium

 Gelora 10 November Stadium (Stadion Gelora 10 November; literally "10 November Sports Arena Stadium"), formerly known as Tambaksari Stadium, is a football stadium located in Tambaksari, Surabaya, East Java, Indonesia.
 It is currently used mostly for association football matches.
 Originally a football field named Tambaksari Field (Lapangan Tambaksari), the stadium holds 20,000 people.
 The stadium is widely known to has Pterocarpus indicus trees inside.
 The current name derives from the starting date of Battle of Surabaya, which later become the Indonesian Heroes' Day.

+History

+In August 2026, the stadium was chosen as the home base of de Red for the 2026–27 Championship season.